Asilisaurus: Skull

 The rest of the skull generally resembles Silesaurus and Lewisuchus, with some exceptions.
 The prefrontal is large and has a pronounced lateral "swelling" in front of the eye.
 The rear of the frontal has a pronounced supratemporal fossa like Teleocrater and dinosaurs, but unlike other silesaurids.
 Just lateral to the fossa, the frontal has a straight (rather than embayed) contact with either the postfrontal or postorbital.
 Neither preservation nor phylogenetic bracketing are stable enough to determine whether a postfrontal bone was present, or instead lost (which is the situation in dinosaurs).
-Also like dinosaurs, the quadrate partially overlaps part of the squamosal in lateral view.
+Also like dinosaurs, the quadrate partially overlaps part of the squamosal from the side.
 The front tip of the jugal is pointed, wedging between a wide lower branch of the lacrimal and a presumably sloping rear portion of the maxilla.
-The ectopterygoid has a curved jugal process and a deep ventral fossa, similar to Lewisuchus and theropod dinosaurs.
+In the palate (roof of the mouth), the ectopterygoid has a curved connection to the jugal and a deep pocket on the underside, similar to Lewisuchus and theropod dinosaurs.

 Skeletal reconstruction of Asilisaurus kongwe on display at the Burke Museum of Natural History and Culture in Seattle.

 Like the premaxilla, the front of the dentary is toothless and curves into a point.
 The tip bends down, in contrast to other silesaurids where it bends up.
-In addition, advanced silesaurids have a longitudinal groove at the lower edge of the inner portion of the dentary, while that of Asilisaurus is positioned higher.
-Asilisaurus has fewer teeth in the dentary (8-10) than other silesaurids, and the tooth row occupies a smaller portion of the bone than its relatives.
-The rear of the lower jaw is similar to other silesaurids, with a long retroarticular process and weakly defined surangular ridge.
-The middle portion of the lower jaw is not known, so there is ambiguity about the overall shape of the jaw.
+In addition, advanced silesaurids have a longitudinal groove at the lower edge of the dentary's inner face, while that of Asilisaurus has a higher position.
+Asilisaurus has 8-10 teeth in the dentary, fewer than other silesaurids, and the tooth row occupies a smaller portion of the bone than its relatives.
+The rear of the lower jaw is similar to other silesaurids, with a long retroarticular process (a rearward prong attached to jaw-opening muscles) and a weakly defined ridge on the surangular.
+The middle portion of the lower jaw is not known, so its overall shape is uncertain.

-Postcranial skeleton
+Spinal column

 The neck vertebrae are parallelogram-shaped and moderately elongated, proportionally similar to other silesaurids.
 Most of the depressions and ridges on the neck vertebrae of Asilisaurus were not as well-developed as those of Silesaurus.
 However, the postzygapophyses of a few vertebrae do have small projections identified as epipophyses, which are present in aphanosaurs and dinosaurs but not advanced silesaurids.
 The dorsal vertebrae are shorter and more complex, lacking epipophyses and instead possessing hyposphenes, another dinosaur-like feature.
 There were two sacral vertebrae, each with its own sacral ribs.
 This contrasts with Silesaurus, which has three or four sacral vertebrae which share sacral ribs between each other.
 Like other dinosauriforms, the tail vertebrae increase in length further down the tail.